carbonplan/offsets-db-data/docs/data-processing.md

 We plan to further refine and sub-divide protocol (and project) categories in the future.

 ## Registry specific transformations

-Some of the transformations involved in producing OffsetsDB require special knowledge or assumptions about the underlying data.
+Some transformations involved in producing OffsetsDB require special knowledge or assumptions about the underlying data.
-This section highlights some of those special cases.
+This section highlights special cases.
 For additional context, consult specific function docstrings or [reach out on GitHub](https://github.com/carbonplan/offsets-db-data/issues) if something doesn't make sense.

 ### American Carbon Registry